VinAIResearch/PhoATIS_Disfluency/README.md

-# PhoATIS_Disfluency
-From Disfluency Detection to Intent Detection and Slot Filling (INTERSPEECH 2022)
+# PhoATIS_Disfluency: From Disfluency Detection to Intent Detection and Slot Filling

-PhoATIS_Disfluency is a dataset for the purpose of investigating the influence of disfluency detection on the downstream intent detection and slot filling tasks in Vietnamese, consisting of about 6K utterances with disfluency annotations.
-The construction of PhoATIS_Disfluency and experimental results can be found in our [INTERSPEECH-2022 paper](to-be-updated):
+PhoATIS_Disfluency is a dataset created for investigating the influence of disfluency detection on the downstream intent detection and slot filling tasks.
+The dataset consists of about 6K Vietnamese utterances with disfluency annotations.
+The construction of PhoATIS_Disfluency and experimental results can be found in our [INTERSPEECH 2022 paper](to-be-updated):

 	@inproceedings{PhoATIS_Disfluency,
 	    title     = {{From Disfluency Detection to Intent Detection and Slot Filling}}, author    = {Mai Hoang Dao and Thinh Hung Truong and Dat Quoc Nguyen}, booktitle = {Proceedings of the 23rd Annual Conference of the International Speech Communication Association (INTERSPEECH)}, year      = {2022}
 	}